 Yet, another reason to get excited about Accordance for Windows and the original Mac OS version as well!
 Accordance has just released the first part of the Masora Thesaurus.
 When completed this encyclopedic like volume will contain the complete text of the Masorah Gedolah, Masorah Ketanah, and the Masorah Finalis of the oldest complete codex of the Hebrew Bible/Tanakh known as the Leningrad Codex B19a.
 This work will also include 30 years worth of Aron Dotan’s notes on the Masora.
 Aron Dotan is chair of the International Organization for Masoretic Studies and editor of the Biblia Hebraica Leningradensia.
-Now, this begs the question what is the Masora?
+Now, this begs the question of what is the Masora?

 The term Masorah is ordinarily used in modern biblical studies to refer to the body of marginal notes (i.e., Masoretic notes) which are transmitted with the text, either in a manuscript or in a printed edition.
 However, this is the narrow sense of the word.
 In its broadest sense, Masorah refers to traditions and rules, passed down in Judaism for generations, which regulate all aspects of the copying and use of Bible manuscripts…

 The Masorah can be divided into several subdivisions.
 The Masorah Parva (Mp) consists of the Masoretic notes in the side margins of manuscripts (cf. BHS).
 The Masorah Magna (Mm) includes the notes in the upper and lower margins of the manuscripts…

 The Masorah Finalis (Mf) refers to the material collected at the end of a particular book, section (e.g., Torah) or manuscript.
 In manuscripts, the Mf consists of summary lists, such as the number of verses, sedarim, etc., and information of this type is included in BHS at the end of books.